alicia10memani-netizen/Sweet-Treats-Bakery/README.md

 I checked the layout, images, navigation and enquiry form at the different sizes.
 # Change Log
 - 17 September 2026: Added the external style.css file, to style the website pages.
-- 17 September 2026: Added base CSS and typography; to make the website look more consistent.
+- 17 September 2026: Added base CSS and typography, to make the website look more consistent.
 - 18 September 2026: Added CSS Grid to the homepage, to improve the page layout.
 - 19 September 2026: Added borders, shadows and hover effects, to improve the appearance of the website.
 - 20 September 2026: Added contact and location details, to give users more information about the bakery.